MichaelSeaman/Qhordify-Anything/README.md

 ## Updating the server:

 The remote AWS server can automatically be updated by running the script ```update_remote.sh```.
 This script SSH's to the remote AWS machine, updates server repo, and restarts gunicorn as daemon process.
+This action does require a login to the host specified in update_remote.sh.